alpharr/XPharsentials/README.md

-# XPharsentials >> Made By Alphar
+# XPharsentials - Made By Alphar
-A Skripted Fork of the famous Essentials plugin.
-First Release Coming Soon.
+A Skripted server core.
+Made by Alphar
+- No Addons Required
+- Mutechat and Clearchat System
+- Help System
+And Much more !